AlexRogalskiy/bash-cd/README.md

 So, say on your development osx, you can run `./apply.sh build <HOST-VAR>` to simulate how the build will manifest on a particular machine and inspect `./build` directory.

-The __install__ phase currently requires Bash Version 4 and was pre-made for Ubuntu 16.04 and the modules use systemd.
-It is possible to make it run on other Linux distributions, in such case modify `env/setup.sh` script and if you need to use upstart, most of the modules have init scripts prepared, you just need to switch the install/stop/start functions.
+The __install__ phase currently requires can run on Ubuntu 16.04 out of the box.
+The modules use systemd and aptitude.
+It is possible to make it run on other Linux distributions and Unix systems, but it requires the setup/install/stop/start functions of each module to be modified to use appropriate package manager and init system.

 # Quick Start